Paul Stanhope : Represented Artist

 Artist website: http://www.paulstanhope.com

-Paul Stanhope (b.
-1969) is recognised as a leading composer of his generation not only in Australia but also internationally, with performances of his works in the UK, Europe, Japan and the United States.
-After studies with Andrew Ford, Andrew Schultz and Peter Sculthorpe in Australia he was awarded the Charles Mackerras Scholarship which enabled him to study for a time at the Guildhall School of Music in London.
+Paul Stanhope is a Sydney-based composer, conductor and educator.
+His compositions have had prominent performances in the UK, Europe, Asia as well as North and South America.
+After studies with Andrew Ford, Andrew Schultz and Peter Sculthorpe in Australia, Paul was awarded the Charles Mackerras Scholarship which enabled him to study at the Guildhall School of Music in London in 2000.

 Awards & Prizes